Jim Gentile: 1961 RBI record keeping error

 Gentile's 141 RBI in 1961 was second only to Roger Maris' 142 RBI, however, analysis by Retrosheet determined Maris was incorrectly credited with an RBI in a game on July 5, 1961.
-Maris reached base on an error by numerous accounts.
+The run scored on an error by numerous accounts.
 Therefore, Gentile and Maris both had 141 RBI in 1961.
-Gentile's contract with the Orioles in 1961 called for a $5,000 bonus if he led the league in RBI.
-The Orioles made good on that deal 50 years later and presented Gentile with a check for $5,000 at a game in 2010.
+It is commonly reported that Gentile's contract with the Orioles in 1961 called for a $5,000 bonus if he led the league in RBI, but Gentile's contract included no such bonus.
+Regardless, the Orioles presented Gentile with a check for $5,000 at a game in 2010.

 Personal life

 Gentile now lives in Edmond, Oklahoma.